- This event has passed.

 Sadly Neil Rhodes passed away recently and these performances are a fitting tribute to Neil in the centenary year of Wilfred Owen’s death.

-* Tickets for this event should be purchased through Kinoculture
+* Tickets for this event should be purchased through Kinoculture or by clicking on the link

 I will call the place from which I’m now writing “The Smoky Cellar of the Forester’s House”.
 I write on the first sheet of the writing pad which came in the parcel yesterday.
 Luckily the parcel was small, as it reached me just before we moved off to the line.
 Thus only the paraffin was unwelcome in my pack.
 My servant & I ate the chocolate in the cold middle of last night, crouched under a draughty Tamboo, roofed with planks.
 I husband the Malted Milk for tonight and tomorrow night.
 The handkerchief and socks are most opportune, as the ground is marshy, and I have a slight cold!